51

 Department: Social Sciences

-Professor Gavin Oxburgh is a Professor of Police Science and an Assitant Director of The Northern Hub for Veteran and Military Familes Research (with a focus on the Criminal Justice research agenda).
+Gavin Oxburgh is a Professor of Police Science and an HCPC Registered Consultant Forensic Psychologist, a Chartered Psychologist and Chatered Scientist.
+He is also an Assistant Director of The Northern Hub for Veteran and Military Familes Research (with a focus on the Criminal Justice research agenda).
 Gavin is a 22 year veteran of His Majesty's Royal Air Force Police where he was a senior detective specialising in child protection and sexual offences.
-He is an HCPC Registered Forensic Psychologist, a Chartered Psychologist and Scientist, and a Fellow of the British Psychological Society (BPS).
 He is also a registered Expert Witness with the BPS providing advice in legal cases in the UK and overseas.

 Gavin works in close collaboration with many police forces and law enforcement agencies around the world, providing consultancy and training on a wide variety of topics relating to legal psychology and human rights.
-He has previoulsy worked in close collaboration with the International Criminal Court (ICC) at The Hague, and provided specialist advice and training to their Investigations Division.
-He is active in International Human Rights and sits on a UN-led International Steering Committee co-ordinated by the Association on the Prevention of Torture (APT) that developed The Mendez Principles on Effective Interviewing.
+He has previoulsy worked in close collaboration with the International Criminal Court (ICC) and provided specialist advice and training to their Investigations Division.
+He is active in International Human Rights and sits on a UN-led International Steering Committee that developed The Mendez Principles on Effective Interviewing.

 Gavin Oxburgh

-Gavin's research draws upon, and contributes to, the broad area of military veterans' research, together with legal and criminological psychology including: International human rights, the prevention of torture, ethical and non-coercive interviewing; false and recovered memories, and; (cyber) crime in the cloud.
-He has attracted over £4.2m in research grants to date from the ESRC, EPSRC, The British Academy, the Defence and Security Accelerator (DASA) Fund, The Armed Forces Covenant Fund Trust, The Centre for Research and Evidence on Security Threats (CREST), the UK College of Policing, and the N8 Policing Research Partnership.
+Gavin's research draws upon, and contributes to, the broad area of legal and criminological psychology including: International human rights, the prevention of torture, ethical and non-coercive interviewing; false and recovered memories, and military veterans' research.
+He has attracted over £5m in research grants to date from the ESRC, EPSRC, The British Academy, the Defence and Security Accelerator (DASA) Fund, The Armed Forces Covenant Fund Trust, Forces in Mind Trust, The Centre for Research and Evidence on Security Threats (CREST), the UK College of Policing, and the N8 Policing Research Partnership.

 International Collaboration and Consultancy